-Our clients often ask ‘what are the minimum building maintenance requirements to stay within the law’.
+What are the minimum building maintenance requirements to stay within the law?

-Have an air conditioning maintenance plan in place.
+You must have an air conditioning maintenance plan in place.
 Frequency depends on weight of refrigerant.

 - every 12 months (for buildings over 3 kg refrigerant – usually shops with 1-15 air conditioning units)